Austrian school of economics: Theory

 In the 20th and 21st centuries, economists with a methodological lineage to the early Austrian school developed many diverse approaches and theoretical orientations.
 Ludwig von Mises organized his version of the subjectivist approach, which he called "praxeology", in a book published in English as Human Action in 1949.
 In it, Mises stated that praxeology could be used to deduce a priori theoretical economic truths and that deductive economic thought experiments could yield conclusions which follow irrefutably from the underlying assumptions.
 He wrote that conclusions could not be inferred from empirical observation or statistical analysis and argued against the use of probabilities in economic models.

 Since Mises' time, some Austrian thinkers have accepted his praxeological approach while others have adopted alternative methodologies.
 For example, Fritz Machlup, Friedrich Hayek and others did not take Mises' strong a priori approach to economics.
-Ludwig Lachmann, a radical subjectivist, also largely rejected Mises' formulation of Praxeology in favor of the verstehende Methode ("interpretive method") articulated by Max Weber.
+Ludwig Lachmann, a radical subjectivist, also largely rejected Mises' formulation of praxeology in favor of the verstehende Methode ("interpretive method") articulated by Max Weber.

 In the 20th century, various Austrians incorporated models and mathematics into their analysis.
 Austrian economist Steven Horwitz argued in 2000 that Austrian methodology is consistent with macroeconomics and that Austrian macroeconomics can be expressed in terms of microeconomic foundations.
 Austrian economist Roger Garrison writes that Austrian macroeconomic theory can be correctly expressed in terms of diagrammatic models.
 In 1944, Austrian economist Oskar Morgenstern presented a rigorous schematization of an ordinal utility function (the Von Neumann–Morgenstern utility theorem) in Theory of Games and Economic Behavior.

 Fundamental tenets

-In 1981, Fritz Machlup listed the typical views of Austrian economic thinking as such:
+In 1981, Fritz Machlup summarized what he regarded as the typical views of Austrian economic thinking: